Child Custody & International Abduction: The Hague Convention in Brazil

 - Psychological evaluation — Both parents and the child may undergo evaluation

 For international families: Alienation claims are especially powerful in cross-border custody cases.
 If one parent is disparaging the other’s culture, language, or identity, document it meticulously.
+Screenshots of messages, recordings (where legally permissible), and testimony from teachers or therapists are valuable evidence.

-Tutela de Urgência (Urgent Protective Order)
+Tutela de Urgencia (Urgent Protective Order)

-A judge may grant an emergency custody order without a full hearing if:
+Under CPC Art.
+300, a judge may grant an emergency custody order without a full hearing if:

 - Imminent harm or danger — The child faces risk from the other parent or circumstances